 - It was harvested from a waterbody that tested negative for presence of the VHSV within the past year; or

 - It has been preserved by a Minnesota Department of Natural Resources permit holder using accepted methods known to make the virus inactive.

-The rule was enacted to protect Minnesota's inland waters from VHS, which is now present in Lake Superior.
-Cisco is known to carry VHS, and rainbow smelt are likely carriers.
-Both are popular baitfish used in Lake Superior and inland waters.
+The regulation was enacted to protect Minnesota's inland waters from VHSV, which is present in Lake Superior.

 When fishing using preserved cisco or rainbow smelt as bait, anglers must have in their possession the label from the batch of bait being used.
 The label must contain the bait processor's DNR permit number, the lot number, and the date of processing.